Rangatahi Leadership Council

 The Rangatahi Leadership Council is a dedicated group focused on empowering and supporting the next generation of Māori leaders.
 The committee looks to bring together rangatahi from all walks of life to guide the vision, mission and work of Te Puna Ariki.

 At present, there are 7 positions on the council.
 3 for tauira in Kura Auraki (Mainstream Schools), 1 for tauira that are Homeschooled, and 3 for tauira that attend either a Kura Kaupapa or Kura-a-Iwi.
-The members of the council are appointed by the board on the advice of the trusts General Manager.
-The council will also elect from amongst themselves, a chairperson to lead the council.
+The members of the council are appointed by the board on the advice of the trusts Chief Executive.
+The council will also elect from amongst themselves, a chairperson to lead the council and represent their interests in the Te Puna Ariki Board of Trustees.

 What does the council do?

-Provide guidance and advice on the trusts strategy, ensuring that the perspectives and aspirations of rangatahi are central to the trust's strategic goals.
+Lead the trusts strategy and ensure it aligns with mokopuna-decisions, ensuring that the perspectives and aspirations of rangatahi are central to the trust's strategic goals.

-Advocate and amplifying the voices of young people, the committee designs and supports programmes and opportunities that foster leadership, cultural resilience, and rangatahi development.
+Advocate and amplify the voices of young people, the council designs and supports programmes and opportunities that foster leadership, cultural resilience, and rangatahi development.